lexi-jones/RCLVatlas/.ipynb_checkpoints/README-checkpoint.md

 3. Define local directory paths and adjust parameters with the `config.py` file

-4. Run Lagrangian particle simulation & calculate LAVD with command `python run_parcels_CMEMS.py YYYYMMDD`
+4. Run Lagrangian particle simulation with command `python run_parcels_CMEMS.py YYYYMMDD`
     - The geostrophic velocity data must be downloaded for each day needed for the timeframe of your particle simulation

-5. Practice using the RCLV tracking tools with the Jupyter notebook `example_usage.ipynb`; `produce_RCLV_atlas.py` can be used for producing larger datasets
+5. Practice using the RCLV tracking tools with the Jupyter notebook `example_usage.ipynb`